Chapter 19.30

 (2) Allowed.
 All legal nonconforming outdoor storage containers are allowed subject to the provisions related to loss of nonconforming status and other limitations set forth in this chapter.

 (a) Increase in gross floor area.
-The applicant is increasing the gross floor area of the principal use on the subject property whereon the container is located;
+The applicant increases the gross floor area of the principal use on the subject property whereon the container is located; or

-(c) Abandonment.
-The subject property containing the storage container is abandoned for 90 or more consecutive days; or
+(b) Abandonment.
+The subject property containing the storage container is abandoned for 90 or more consecutive days.

 19.30.160 Special provisions for compliance with government regulations.